 Paid plans for the GoDaddy website builder include behind-the-scenes automatic optimizations that aren’t fully specified.
 However, the 50-page limit of GoDaddy precludes blogging and content marketing, which is subpar for search optimization.
 If ensuring your site will be found in online searches is a top priority, go with Wix, which has a built-in AI writer and keyword research support, or another of the best website builders for SEO instead.

 Another area where GoDaddy’s simplicity hampers use is add-ons or integrations.
 The functionality that’s included is great for basic sites, but if you need additional features for organizing an inventory, managing a personal fitness training business, or loyalty program tracking, GoDaddy won’t be the best choice for website builders for you.

 Instead, consider Wix.
 Its ecommerce plans come with a ton of native niche features, and there are more than 300 add-ons in its app marketplace to provide advanced functionality.

 Ease of Use

 It’s one of the easiest site builders we’ve ever used.
-GoDaddy spoon-feeds you the steps you need to take to get your site ready for publishing and the interface is uncluttered and easy to understand.
+GoDaddy spoon-feeds you the steps you need to take to get your site ready for publishing, and the interface is uncluttered and easy to understand.
 Learn how to build a website on GoDaddy in just a few simple steps by watching the video tutorial below.

 What Users Say in GoDaddy Website Builder Reviews